10 Signs You Have Candida Overgrowth & What To Do About It

 Is candida a fungus?

 Yes, yes it is.
 More specifically, it is a yeast.
 There are many different forms, but Candida albicans is the main species colonizing the human body.

 It normally lives in the gastrointestinal tract and other areas of the body without causing problems, but imbalance in the microbiome can lead to overgrowth.
-When there is disruption of the delicate balance of the good and bad bacteria, Candida albicans will take over, leading to common conditions like oral thrush, vaginal yeast infections, and diaper rash.
+When there is disruption of the delicate balance of the good and bad bacteria, Candida albicans and other species can take over, leading to common conditions like oral thrush, vaginal yeast infections, and diaper rash.
 If you have ever taken antibiotics, you were probably warned by your doctor about the risk of developing a yeast overgrowth—this happens because the antibiotics can wipe out your gut bacteria, good and bad, creating an environment that is ripe for yeast and fungi to take over.